Justine-12345/LANI-Scholarship/README.md

 # LANI Scholarship Online Application with Notification

-> Complete, built with  Laravel, JavaScript, CSS, HTML, and MySQL
+>  Built with  Laravel, JavaScript, CSS, HTML, and MySQL

 Welcome to the Lifeline Assistance for Neighbors In-need (LANI) Scholarship Online Application with Notification project.
 This system streamlines the application process for new and renewal applicants by providing a convenient and paperless online platform.